Editor’s note: This story has been updated.

 If the plaintiffs succeed on their claims for damages, Kaufman said it would be up to the state and Hill to decide how the money should be paid out.
 There might be frustration over the use of taxpayer money to pay the claims, she said, but that frustration should be directed toward “bad actors” such as Hill, not the four accusers.

 Hill also faces an October disciplinary commission hearing on possible sanctions from the state Supreme Court, which could include up to disbarment as an attorney.
 Kaufman Joseph said the disciplinary complaint and litigation are two separate actions, and the outcome of one will not affect the other.
 But she also said she expects the four women to be called as witnesses in the disciplinary case.

 Hill has proclaimed his innocence.
-While a special prosecutor declined to file criminal charges against Hill, Indiana Inspector General Lori Torres conducted a parallel investigation that concluded Hill’s conduct was “creepy,” but the IG’s office took no action against him.
+While a special prosecutor declined to file criminal charges against Hill, Indiana Inspector General Lori Torres conducted a parallel investigation that concluded his conduct was “creepy” but not criminal.

 Kaufman Joseph said so far, Hill has been unhappy with the various forums used to investigate the March 15, 2018, incident, arguing that he has been deprived of due process rights and has been “unable to tell his story.

 “We expect that the defendants will welcome this lawsuit as the opportunity for their conduct to be heard,” she said.

 “It is now or never for Attorney General Curtis Hill to tell his story and have his actions reviewed against the standards of law by an independent fact-finder.”